lovescv26/WEB-auto/README.md

 ---
 created : Tue Feb  6 08:57:45 CST 2024

-date    : Tue Feb  6 10:27:04 CST 2024
+date    : Tue Feb  6 10:43:05 CST 2024

 ---
 # Consensus
-This is an automatic test MBC written using playwright
+This is an automatic test BMC written using playwright

 The file `dev_record.md` is all my development process
 1. development process